Taking Web Page Screenshots with PhantomJS and Python

 What's next?

 Right now webshots works well for me, on the one system I used it.
 A potential next step would be to release it as a PyPI package to make installation and possible future upgrades easier.
-If you have ideas for how to improve webshots or run into trouble, feel free to leave feedback in the comments below or create an issue on GitHub.
+If you have ideas for how to improve webshots or encounter a bug, feel free to create an issue on GitHub.

 This post was written by Ramiro Gómez (@yaph) and published on .
 Subscribe to the Geeksta RSS feed to be informed about new posts.